Raise your hand if this sounds like you:

 For starters, you should work on mobility.
 Ever experience low back pain after a day of skiing?
-If so, it may actually be due to a lack of mobility in your hips or thoracic spine (or t-spine – the area between your shoulder blades).
-This is because when your hips and t-spine don’t work well, your low back has to pick up the slack.
+If so, it may actually be due to a lack of mobility in your hips or thoracic spine (the area between your shoulder blades).
+This is because when your hips and thoracic spine don’t move well, your low back has to pick up the slack.
 You’ll also notice that you turn better when your hips work well.
 Ideally your warm-up will also address specific corrective exercises to address any imbalances you have accumulated.

 After that, think about a program that works on strength and power.

 - For power work, think about medicine pall chest passes against a wall and lateral and medial hurdle hops (that is one leg hops in both direction).
 Make sure you work on sticking the landing between hops and then you can progress to hopping for speed, distance and height.
 Keep the volume low with power exercises.

 - For strength think about pulling something (rows or chin-ups), pushing something (bench press or push ups), doing something with your hips (Romanian deadlifts or stability ball leg curls) and something with your knees (some form of squat), and don’t forget to go for the core.
 When you are talking core, make sure you stay away from flexion and that you address the front (planks or stability ball rollouts), the back (glute bridges or bird dogs), and the side (side planks or cable anti-rotation press).
 That’s a lot of exercises, but it becomes manageable if you split it into a 2 day program.

 Once you’ve done the strength work, it’s time for the intervals!